okatsn/TypstTemplates/cwa-project/README.md

 # README

-Here is the structure of this template:
+## The structure of this template:

     .
     ├── README.md